 In the town of Sovana there have been very important archaeological finds which go all the way back to the seventh century B.C.
 This was, in fact, first Etruscan territory and, only later, Roman.
 In 594 A.D.
 Sovana was conquered by the Lombards, who assigned it to the potent Aldobrandeschi family, wh0 gave their name to the estate.
 Around the year 1000 A.D., thanks to Ildebrando di Sovana, who later became Pope Gregory VII and showered his native town with favours from the Papal state, the settlements expanded and Sovana became the capital of a wealthy and powerful county.
 Sovana and the other settlements on tufaceous bluffs then passed under the domination first of Siena and then of Florence, finally becoming a part of the Grand Duchy of Tuscany.
 But they remained at the margins of the Grand Ducal state, and did not re-acquire their former importance.
 The Fattoria Aldobrandeschi is at the centre of this historically rich territory, one of the great viticultural interests as well, and one which represents a new frontier for the production of outstanding wine.

-The Aldobrandesca vineyards are located precisely on the slopes of the spur of tufaceous rock on which Sovana is perched, immersed in a breathtaking natural and archaeological panorama.
+The Aldobrandesca vineyards are located precisely on the slopes of the spur of tufaceous rock on which Sovana is perched, immersed in a breath-taking natural and archaeological panorama.
 The property was acquired by the Antinori family in 1995 and extends over 193 hectares (some 480 acres) on a gently sloping terrain of volcanic origin with a tufaceous sub-soil.
 It is situated at approximately 200 meters (660 feet) above sea level.

-On reservation, from Moday to Friday at 11.30 am and 4.30 pm.
+Available on reservation, from Monday to Friday at 11.30 am and 4.30 pm.